-One of my favorite bloggers, Britt from Gus and Lula, shared a free printable last week in this post.
+One of my favorite bloggers, Britt from Gus and Lula, shared a free printable last week.
 She has an Etsy Shop and I love her artwork.
 I own a few of her prints and am giving one as a gift this year, too.
-Go check her shop out!

 What Christmas traditions have you been a part of this season?